GoogleCloudPlatform/wombat-dressing-room/README.md

 # Wombat Dressing Room

 This is an npm registry proxy designed to reduce the attack surface of npm packages.

 `npm publish`es are made from a single npm account with 2fa enabled.

 `npm publish`es can be made using the npm CLI just using this service as the registry. see the [Documentation](docs/usage.md) for information about how to use this service.

 # Deployment

-This service is deployed in 2 distinct App Engine accounts; an external account for registry access, and a protected internal account for authentication.
+This service is deployed in 2 distinct App Engine services; an external service for registry access, and a protected service for authentication (you can use a proxy, such as [IAP](https://cloud.google.com/iap/), to limit access to the internal service).

 # Setup